Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 Let’s get into it.

-What Is the “Lifetime Risk Assessment” Olivia Munn Took?
+What Is the “Breast Cancer Risk Assessment” Olivia Munn Took?

 In her Meet the Press interview, Olivia Munn shared that her doctor recommended a breast cancer risk assessment.
-Her results came back showing she had a 37% lifetime risk of developing breast cancer – much higher than average.
+Her results came back showing she had a 37% lifetime risk of developing breast cancer – much higher than average risk (12%).
 Based on that number, her doctor ordered a breast MRI, which detected her cancer.

 What does the Tyrer-Cuzick model do?